iterativ/openopc2/README.md

 **OpenOPC 2**  is a Python Library for OPC DA.
 It is Open source and free for everyone.
-It allows you to use [OPC Classic](https://opcfoundation.org/about/opc-technologies/opc-classic/) (OPC Data Access) in modern Python environents.
-OPC Classic is a pure Windows technology by design, but ths library includes a Gateway Server that lets you use OPC Classic on any architecture (Linux, MacOS, Windows, Docker).
+It allows you to use [OPC Classic](https://opcfoundation.org/about/opc-technologies/opc-classic/) (OPC Data Access) in modern Python environments.
+OPC Classic is a pure Windows technology by design, but this library includes a Gateway Server that lets you use OPC Classic on any architecture (Linux, MacOS, Windows, Docker).
 So this Library creates a gateway between 2022 and the late 90ties.
-Like cruising into the sunset with Marty McFly in Tesla.
+Like cruising into the sunset with Marty McFly in a Tesla.

 OpenOpc 2 is based on the OpenOpc Library that was initially created by Barry Barnleitner an hosted on Source Forge, but It was completely refactorerd and migrated to Python 3.8+